devhomie/d3-bar-graph/README.md

        - Similarly, a dollar sign at the end of an expression indicates the character sequence should occur at the end of a string, so /hi$/ matches any string that ends with 'hi'.
+       - To match a range of characters instead of a single character, use square brackets and a hyphen to describe the range.
+          - For example, /[a-z]/ matches any lowercase character from a to z.